Orange County Campus

 Interested in quality courses that seamlessly transfer to four-year schools?
 Our University Transfer Associate in Arts (AA) degree courses are rigorous and comparable to those at the local universities.
 Plus, you have the advantage of small classes, personal attention, experienced instructors, and the convenience of the Orange County Campus.
 So start your pursuit of the AA degree at the Orange County Campus today.
 To learn more about earning the Associate in Arts degree at Durham Tech, visit the University Transfer section.

-Pharmacy Technology, Practical Nursing, or Nursing Assistant degree or diploma.
-Students also have the option to finish their AA or AS degree in University Transfer since many of the courses in the Health Care Core Pathway are transferable to four-year colleges.
-Which program is right for you?
+Students who complete Health and Wellness core curriculum courses have the option to then complete an Associate Degree Nursing, Clinical Trials Research Associate, Medical Assisting, Respiratory Therapy, Occupational Therapy Assistant, or Practical Nursing degree or diploma.
+Students also have the option to complete an AA or AS degree in University Transfer since many of the courses in the Health and Wellness core curriculum are transferable to four-year colleges.

-Noncredit offerings vary based on workforce development needs and community interest.
-Examples of courses include Automotive, Business, Career Training, Communication, Computer, Emergency Medical Services, Heath, Wellness, and Fitness, Languages, Nursing Assistant, Personal Enrichment, Photography, and Workforce Transition.
-For a complete list of noncredit course offerings view the course schedule.
+Continuing Education offerings vary based on workforce development needs and community interest.
+Examples of courses include Automotive, Business, Emergency Medical Services, Languages, Nurse Aide, Photography, and Workforce Transition.
+View the Continuing Education schedule.

 Human Resources Development/Workforce Transition

 These courses provide skills assessment, employment skills training, and career development and enhancement.
-View the course schedule.
+View the Essential Skills Training course schedule.

 Public Safety Careers